wandb/docs/docs/ref/lazy_docs_python/Artifact.md

-**Arguments:**
+**Args:**

  - `uri`:  The URI path of the reference to add.
 The URI path can be an object  returned from `Artifact.get_entry` to store a reference to another  artifact's entry.
  - `name`:  The path within the artifact to place the contents of this reference.
  - `checksum`:  Whether or not to checksum the resource(s) located at the  reference URI.
-Checksumming is strongly recommended as it enables  automatic integrity validation, however it can be disabled to speed up  artifact creation.
+Checksumming is strongly recommended as it enables  automatic integrity validation.
+Disabling checksumming will speed up  artifact creation but reference directories will not iterated through so the  objects in the directory will not be saved to the artifact.
+We recommend  setting `checksum=False` when adding reference objects, in which case  a new version will only be created if the reference URI changes.
  - `max_objects`:  The maximum number of objects to consider when adding a  reference that points to directory or bucket store prefix.
-By default,  the maximum number of objects allowed for Amazon S3 and  GCS is 10,000.
+By default,  the maximum number of objects allowed for Amazon S3,  GCS, Azure, and local files is 10,000,000.
 Other URI schemas do not have a maximum.